theodorCodes/milestone-project-2/readme.md

     -   Wireframes and Layout
 -   Technologies Used
 -   Testing
-    -   HTML
+    -   HTML on W3C Validator
-    -   CSS
+    -   CSS on W3C Jigsaw Validator
-    -   JavaScript and Chrome Dev Tools
+    -   JavaScript and Chrome
     -   JavaScript and JS Hint
     -   Game play issues
-    -   Testing Performance with Lighthouse
+    -   Performance Test with Lighthouse
 -   Deployment
 -   Credits